Tuesday, 18 July 2006

 Ascent 57 m, descent 48 m

-Having exerted ourselves so much yesterday, we had only a short walk ahead of us, so we slept in till 7:45, had our muesli at one of the tables at the closed bar and left at 8:30.
-There was a long queue for bread at the little camping shop, but we went to the baker in the village and got excellent croissants and a baguette.
+Having exerted ourselves so much yesterday, and having only a short walk ahead of us, we slept in till 7:45, had our muesli at one of the tables at the closed bar and left at 8:30.
+There was a long queue for bread at the little camping shop, so we went to the baker in the village and got excellent croissants and a baguette.

 The bar was open by then so we stepped in for a second breakfast hard on the heels of the first.
 The barwoman and her husband were relieved to see us looking so much better, and they told us that the best way to get to Chaumont was by the track along the river bank, not by the GR.